Trinity

 WIFE: They say it’s Bayan-kuli.

-(He enjoys his last hunk of bread, blissfully sips some water, and then, saying “There is no god but God,” he begins the evening prayer.
-The mother and CHILD gather the remnants of the meal, tie the cloth into a bundle, and leave.
+(The PEASANT enjoys his last hunk of bread, blissfully sips some water, and then, saying “There is no god but God,” he begins the evening prayer.
+The WIFE and CHILD gather the remnants of the meal, tie the cloth into a bundle, and leave.
 The CHILD fusses and whines that he is cold.
 His cries fade.
 Behind them, a howling wind gradually rises, and suddenly a gust scatters the last bundle of wheat.
 The PEASANT prays: “There is no god but God . . .”)

 (Curtain.)